cogini/ansible-role-elixir-release/README.md

 directory is named for the app, e.g. `/srv/foo`, with a `releases` directory under it.
 When the role deploys a release, it creates a directory named by a timestamp, e.g. `/srv/foo/releases/20190603T072116`.
-It unpacks the files under it, makes a symlink from `/srv/foo/current` to the new directory, then restarts it.
+It unpacks the files under it, makes a symlink from `/srv/foo/current` to the new directory.

 ## Restarting

+After deploying the release, it restarts the app to make it live.

 By default, when `elixir_release_restart_method: systemctl`, it does this by running: